Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Step 2: Detach the Cabinet Doors and Drawer Fronts

-Removing the cabinet doors and drawer fronts for spray painting is a must, as well as carefully labeling each piece as you take them off.
+Removing cabinet doors and drawer fronts for spray painting is a must, as well as carefully labeling each piece as you disassemble them.
 Use a drill to remove the door hinges from the frames and the drawer fronts from the drawers.
-Inside the drawer, there should be two Phillips screws that connect the drawer front to the drawer.
+Inside the drawer, there should be two to three Phillips screws that connect the drawer front to the drawer.
 Bag the screws so they don't get lost.

 Labeling Cabinet Doors for Painting

-Use a simple numbering system when labeling the doors and drawers.
-There are different ways to do it, but I simply count each door and write a number on the back of the doors underneath the hinge area.
-Cabinet doors with a cavity for the hinge are perfect.
-Write a number inside the cavity with a marker and cover it with a small piece of tape.
-On the drawer fronts, write a number on the back area that won't be exposed after install.
+Use a numbering system when labeling the doors and drawers.
+Count each door and write a number on the back of the doors underneath the hinge area.
+Cabinet doors usually have a hinge cavity where you can write a number and cover it with a small piece of tape.
+On the drawer fronts, write a number on the back side that won't be visible after it's installed.

 Step 3: Prep the Cabinet Doors